zentonik/connections-to-friends/README.md

 ## Why?

 Alot of people who use Roblox have been very angry about the change from "Friends" to "Connections" so i made this for them

-## Features

-* Replace "Connect" to "Friends"
-* Replace "Connections" to "Friends"
-* Changes in headers, buttons, tooltips, friend requests, profile labels, and more
-* Auto-updates with dynamic content changes using MutationObserver